M. Night Shyamalan Directed Movies Ranked

 M. Night Shyamalan’s career hit rock bottom with The Last Airbender in 2010.

-This big budget adaptation of the famous Nickelodeon animated series ‘Avatar: The Last Airbender’ was awash with mismatched editing, terrible CGI and a frightening lack of visual and narrative logic.
-Add to that its insistence upon delivering twenty-plus episodes of backstory in just 2-hours and the result is a film filled with the most awkward and unnatural dialogue exchanges you’re likely to ever see – it seemed Shyamalan and company could think of no better way to introduce characters other than for them to simply say their names, histories and motivations in their introductory lines.
+This big budget adaptation of the famous Nickelodeon animated series ‘Avatar: The Last Airbender’ was awash with mismatched editing, terrible CGI, and a frightening lack of visual and narrative logic.
+Add to that its insistence upon delivering twenty-plus episodes of backstory in just 2 hours and the result is a film filled with the most awkward and unnatural dialogue exchanges you’re ever likely to see – it seemed Shyamalan and company could think of no better way to introduce characters than for them to simply say their names, histories and motivations in their introductory lines.

-Criticised by everyone from fans of the original series to newbies, The Last Airbender also woefully tiptoed into racist territory, the film choosing to cast white actors as heroes (despite the original series’ ethnically diverse cast) and people of colour as the villains.
+Criticised by everyone from fans of the original series to newbies, The Last Airbender also woefully handled the original series’ commitment to representation, the film choosing to cast white actors as heroes (despite the original series’ ethnically diverse cast) and people of colour as the villains.

-It truly was a low point for Shyamalan in a period of his career filled with monumental misses – this being the most egregious.
+It truly was a low point for Shyamalan in a period filled with monumental misses.

 Described by movie parody YouTube channel Honest Trailers as “one of 2008’s best comedies”, The Happening was a film that delivered so poorly on its premise as an environmental horror that it is now best remembered for the countless memes it has generated.